JoakimSolheim/Solheim/site/content/_index.md

     I am making video/films, photo and design to different platforms.
 Im currently in highscool located in Norway.
 I study media and communication.
 intro:
-  heading: What i can offer?
+  heading: 'What i can offer? '
   text: >-
     I can offer different films, photo and design.
 I am also making different snapchat filters.